 Permanent rips are influenced by topography, so they sit and reappear in the same spot all the time.
 They tend to flow further offshore than fixed rips.
 Look for dark channeling gaps.

 Megarips are big, fast, and rare.
-They only appear with storms and large swell.
+They only appear with storms and large swells.

-Swash rips combine the uprush of water from a broken wave up the beach and its subsequent backwash down the beach.
+Swash rips combine the uprush of water from a broken wave up the beach and its subsequent backwash downward.